mei-friend/mei-friend.github.io/_docs/advanced-topics.md

 # Advanced Topics

-Here you may read about more advanced topcis related to the usage of mei-friend.
+Here you may read about more advanced topics related to the usage of mei-friend.

 <div class="section-index">
     <hr class="panel-line">